Lifeguard Training and Certification in Chautauqua County

 • 100 yards front crawl with rhythmic breathing

-• 100 yards breaststroke using pull-breathe-kick-glide
+• 100 yards breaststroke using pull-breath-kick-glide

-Timed Event Requirements
+Timed Event Requirements (1 minute, 40 seconds)

 • Start in the water